Louise Erdrich: Work

-In 1979 she wrote "The World's Greatest Fisherman", a short story about June Kashpaw, a divorced Ojibwe woman whose death by hypothermia brought her relatives home to a fictional North Dakota reservation for her funeral.
+In 1979, she wrote "The World's Greatest Fisherman", a short story about June Kashpaw, a divorced Ojibwe woman whose death by hypothermia brought her relatives home to a fictional North Dakota reservation for her funeral.
 She wrote this while "barricaded in the kitchen."
-At her husband's urging, she submitted it to the Nelson Algren Short Fiction prize in 1982, which it won, and eventually it became the first chapter of her debut novel, Love Medicine, published by Holt, Rinehart, and Winston in 1984.
+At her husband's urging, she submitted it to the Nelson Algren Short Fiction competition in 1982 for which it won the $5,000 prize, and eventually it became the first chapter of her debut novel, Love Medicine, published by Holt, Rinehart, and Winston in 1984.

 "When I found out about the prize I was living on a farm in New Hampshire near the college I'd attended," Erdrich told an interviewer.
 "I was nearly broke and driving a car with bald tires.
 My mother knitted my sweaters, and all else I bought at thrift stores ...
 The recognition dazzled me.
 Later, I became friends with Studs Terkel and Kay Boyle, the judges, toward whom I carry a lifelong gratitude.
 This prize made an immense difference in my life."

 Love Medicine won the 1984 National Book Critics Circle Award.
+It is the only debut novel ever to receive that honor.
+Erdrich later turned Love Medicine into a tetralogy that includes The Beet Queen (1986), Tracks (1988), and The Bingo Palace (1994).
 It has also been featured on the National Advanced Placement Test for Literature.

 In the early years of their marriage, Erdrich and Michael Dorris often collaborated on their work, saying they plotted the books together, "talk about them before any writing is done, and then we share almost every day, whatever it is we've written" but "the person whose name is on the books is the one who's done most of the primary writing."
 They got started with "domestic, romantic stuff" published under the shared pen name of "Milou North" (Michael + Louise + where they live).

-In 1982, Erdrich's story, "The World's Greatest Fisherman," won $5,000 in the Nelson Algren fiction competition.
-She expanded the story into the novel Love Medicine (1984), which won the National Book Critics Circle Award for Fiction.
-It is the only debut novel ever to receive that honor.
-Erdrich later turned Love Medicine into a tetralogy that includes The Beet Queen (1986), Tracks (1988), and The Bingo Palace (1994).

 During the publication of Love Medicine, Erdrich produced her first collection of poems, Jacklight (1984), which highlights the struggles between Native and non-Native cultures, as well as celebrating family, ties of kinship, autobiographical meditations, monologues, and love poetry.
 She incorporates elements of Ojibwe myths and legends.
 Erdrich continues to write poems, which have been included in her collections.